benjaminramirezg/nlp_exercise/README.md

 This project is a proposal of solution for the exercise proposed in `NLP_exercise.pdf`.
 In short, the exercise provides a dataset of tweets labeled as 1 or 0, where 1 indicates that the tweet seems to be a pro-ISIS one and the 0 indicates that it doesn't.
 The goal is to build a solution able to take a tweet and retrieve the probability that it is a pro-ISIS one.

 ## Preparing the environment
-For the solution of this exercise I have used a python evironment that can be recreated, for example, as a conda environment, by following the next steps:
+For the solution of this exercise I have used a python evironment that can be recreated as a conda environment by following the next steps:

 #### Creating a conda environment _nlp_exercise_